lesommer/oocgcm/doc/grids.rst

 >>> gssh[0].to_necdf(path_to_my_output_file)

-This absstrat representation of operations that allows xarray is key for efficiently implementing out-of-core procedures.
+This abstract representation of operations that allows xarray is key for efficiently implementing out-of-core procedures.
+It also allows to straighforwardly deal **with grids with time-varying metrics**.
+This is key for working with arbitrary **lagrangian-eulerian vertical coordinates**.